 8 Ideas for a Boater's Halloween

 2. Haunted BoatEven if you’re not a big fan of getting spooked, you’ll still have a blast decorating your boat like it’s a haunted house.
-Send your kids and their friends through for some Halloween fun.
-Plus, it’s a great way to keep your haunted house tradition going without having to have everyone come through your home.
+Send your kids and their friends through it for some Halloween fun.
+Plus, it’s a great way to keep your haunted house tradition going without having a costumed ghoulish procession frolicking through your home.
 One of these Aquila Power Catamaran models would be fun to turn into a haunted boat—just imagine the possibilities with all the extra room!

-3. I-Spy Boat RideIt’s already been said how spectacular fall boating can be.
-But for your little ones, make it even more exciting with a Halloween I-Spy game or scavenger hunt.
-Cruise around your nearby coasts searching for a neighbor’s scarecrow or pumpkin.
-Or, the classic i-spy game will make this pastime your little one’s favorite adventure.
+3. "I-Spy" Boat RideIt’s a known fact how spectacular fall boating can be.
+But for your little ones, make it even more exciting with a Halloween I Spy game or scavenger hunt.
+Cruise around your nearby coasts while searching for a neighbor’s scarecrow or pumpkin.
+If not, the classic I Spy game will make this pastime your little one’s favorite adventure.
 Don’t forget the hot cider and donuts!

-5. Halloween GamesYour favorite Halloween games are made even more fun with a change of scenery.
-This is a chance to get out of the house and play your favorite family fun fall games – on your boat.
-Stay at the marina or cruise to your favorite secluded area to play your favorite fall games.
+5. Halloween GamesYour favorite Halloween games are even more fun with a change of scenery.
+This is a chance to get out of the house and play your favorite family fun fall games—on your boat.
+Stay at the marina or cruise to an area of your liking to play your favorite fall games.
 But when it comes time for bobbing for apples, don’t use the livewell!
 However, if you are looking for boats with some roomy and high-quality livewells, check out these boo-eautiful Boston Whaler models.